Richard Hillert

 Non-liturgical compositions include symphonic works for orchestra (Symphony in Three Movements, Variations for Orchestra, Suite for Strings), chamber works for small orchestra and ensembles (Alternations for Seven Instruments, Divertimento I and II) as well as many works for keyboard, instrumental solos and songs.
-The latter include Sonata for Piano (1961), a violin sonata, and two sonatas for flute and keyboard.
+His “Sonata for Piano” (1961) was awarded first prize in 1962 by the International Society for Contemporary Music, Chicago Chapter.
 Major organ works include Prelude and Toccata, Ricercata, Passacaglia on Innocent Sounds, Partita on Picardy, and Partita on Atkinson.
 There are also concert works with sacred texts, such as Five Canticles from the Exodus (1958), Te Deum for two pianos, percussion, and wind instruments (1962), The Alleluiatic Sequence (1980), and Seven Psalms of Grace for baritone solo and chamber orchestra (1998).
-Extended choral works, many written for Concordia’s Kapelle conducted by Thomas Gieschen, include the Cantata: May God Bestow on Us His Grace (1964), Motet for the Day of Pentecost for choir, vibraphone, and prepared electronic tape (written for the round-the-world tour in 1969), Motet for the Time of Easter for double choir, percussion, and harp (1971), and Agnus Dei for three choirs and percussion instruments (1974).
+Extended choral works, many written for Concordia's Kapelle conducted by Thomas Gieschen, include the Cantata: May God Bestow on Us His Grace (1964), Motet for the Day of Pentecost for choir, vibraphone, and prepared electronic tape (written for the round-the-world tour in 1969), Motet for the Time of Easter for double choir, percussion, and harp (1971), and Agnus Dei for three choirs and percussion instruments (1974).

 Richard Hillert authored numerous scholarly articles and reviews for the periodicals such as Church Music, CrossAccent, and Currents in Theology and Mission, and other professional books and journals.
-He received an honorary Doctor of Sacred Music degree from Valparaiso University, and honorary Doctor of Letters degrees from Concordia University at Seward, Nebraska, and Concordia Seminary, St. Louis.
+He received an honorary Doctor of Sacred Music degree from Valparaiso University (2002), and honorary Doctor of Letters degrees from Concordia University at Seward, Nebraska (2000), and Concordia Seminary, St. Louis (2001).
 He was an honorary life member of the Association of Lutheran Church Musicians.
 His former students throughout the land have careers as practicing church musicians, elementary and secondary school teachers, teachers in higher education, music editors and publishers, and composers.

-Richard Hillert was married to Gloria Bonnin Hillert.
-They had three children: Kathryn Brewer, Virginia and Jonathan Hillert.
-Gloria Hillert died on March 4, 2022, aged 92.
+Richard Hillert was married to Gloria Bonnin Hillert (1930-2022).
+They had three children: Kathryn Brewer, Virginia and Jonathan Hillert; and six grandchildren.